 The Corporate Governance and Nominating Committee and the Board are responsible for developing objectives to implement the diversity policy and to measure its effectiveness.
 The Corporate Governance and Nominating Committee report on and evaluate (most recently conducted in November 2021) the effectiveness of the policy and consider whether to set a specific target based on diversity for the appointment of individuals to the Board.
-Since the diversity policy was adopted in 2015, one woman has been appointed to the Board.
-Recognizing the impact of the COVID-19 pandemic, the Board intends to review, at an appropriate time, the policy and whether to set a specific target.
+The Board intends to review, at an appropriate time, the policy and whether to set a specific target.

-On an annual basis, the Corporate Governance and Nominating Committee conducts a process whereby each director completes a skills matrix to disclose their individual skills, experience and background.
+On a periodic basis, the Corporate Governance and Nominating Committee conducts a process whereby each director completes a skills matrix to disclose their individual skills, experience and background.
 The results are reviewed and recommendations discussed regarding additional skills, experience and background considered important to the Corporation at its current stage of development and the appropriate size for the Board.
 The Board determines whether to actively seek potential director candidates who possess these qualities, notwithstanding the challenges identified regarding the small size of the Board, limited financial resources and volatile capital markets the Corporation is currently experiencing, in attracting a new candidate to its Board.